 Kane County Renews Money-Saving Electric Aggregation Program For Unincorporated Customers

-If you live in unincorporated Kane County, you can expect to save some money on your electric bills, as Kane County renews its successful electric aggregation program.
+If you live in unincorporated Kane County, you can expect to save a little money on your electric bills, as Kane County renews its successful electric aggregation program.

 Residents and small businesses in unincorporated Kane County should look for letters to arrive late this week or early next week regarding the Kane County Electric Aggregation Program.
 The program’s present contract with Dynegy Energy, LLC that began back in August 2015 will come to an end in August 2017.